elijahsnow/backlift-templates/README.md

 ## blank templates ##

-**blank**: An empty app template, styled with Twitter Bootstrap.
+**basic**: The basic template is the default for "backlift create."
+It's an empty app template, styled with Twitter Bootstrap.
 Contains a menubar, a landing page and a secondary page.
 Demonstrates how to organize a view heirarchy, and how to refresh subviews without reloading the whole site.

 **auth**: An app template with user sign-in functionality, styled with Twitter Bootstrap.
 Contains a landing page and two pages that can only be accessed by a logged-in user.
 Demonstrates how to reuse common layouts across public and private pages, and how to manage a generic login form.

 ## examples ##

-**basic**: The basic template is the default for "backlift create."
-It includes a simple single page app with a tutorial that shows off some of the basics of backlift and backbone.js development.
+**demo**: A simple single page app with a tutorial that shows off some of the basics of backlift and backbone.js development.

-**list**: The absolute simplest project that persists data to backlift.
+**list**: A minimal project that persists data to backlift.
 Only three files.
-A good starting point if you've never written any backbone.js code.
+A demonstration of how simple a backlift project can be.

 **todo**: The classic todo example, running on backlift.